bitlaab-bolt/quill/docs/builtins.md

 ### Remove an Existing Field

 Removing an existing field is tricky because SQLite doesn't support it.
-However the following function function uses a workaround for that.
+However the following function uses a workaround for this.
 Be cautious about the existing code breakage.

 ```zig
 try Builtins.Container.fieldRemove(&db, Model, "users");